List of Rocko's Modern Life characters: Earl Bighead

-Earl is a large, mean looking purple bulldog.
+Earl is a large purple bulldog.
 He has yellow eyes, red hair and large lower teeth that protrude from his mouth and wears a spiked dog collar.
 He was initially homeless and is occasionally locked up at Dr. HP Marten's Institute for Questionable Experiments due to his viciousness.
 Earl enjoys mauling Rocko, Ed Bighead, the fly man and basically anything else that is alive.
 He was adopted by Bev in the second season after his "fairy dogmother" frees him from Martens' lab.
 Ed hates him and he hates Ed, but is loving towards Bev.

 Despite appearing in the opening for the show, after the first season, Earl appeared seldom.